Wallenius will build and manage two vessels for Volkswagen Group Logistics

 - Multi-fuel engines (LNG/LBG/diesel/synthetic diesel) adapted for existing fuels as well as the more environmentally sound choices that are in a development or early expansion phase.

-- Batteries/ready for battery installation in order to further reduce fuel consumption.
+- Battery ready in order to further reduce fuel consumption.

 - Shore connection for zero emissions in port.